Luxusio/Java-Dependency-Analyzer/README.md

 ## Introduction

 This project analyzes method-level dependency graph using ASM library for a given directory of Java source files.
-Not tested for other languages.
+Not tested for other languages like groovy and kotlin.
 This project is made for learning how java bytecode works.

 If you want to print method-level dependency, I recommend to use IDE features.